 On the toolbar, click Import, and then click one of the following formats to import contacts from:

 CSV (Comma Separated Values).
-This is a generic file format used for exporting and importing information to and from databases or spreadsheets.
-If you can't import an address book file directly into Windows Contacts, try converting it first to a CSV file and then importing that file.
+This format is a generic and common file format, used by lots of apps, especially databases or spreadsheets.
+If you can't import an address book file directly into Contacts, try converting it first to a CSV file and then importing that file.

 LDIF (LDAP server).
 This format is used to import directory information from LDAP-based directory servers.